sebderhy/TrafficSignsClassif/README.md

 If you're less interested in the code, and just looking for a high-level overview of the work done, I recommend to rather look at [my SlideShare](https://www.slideshare.net/sebderhy/traffic-sign-classification-with-fastai-library-101010467).

-I did not train or apply this classifier on the [German traffic signs dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset), since [Pavel Surmenok](https://github.com/surmenok) already built a very accurate [fast.ai classifier](https://github.com/surmenok/GTSRB) for this dataset (more details can be found on his [Medium post](https://towardsdatascience.com/resnet-for-traffic-sign-classification-with-pytorch-5883a97bbaa3)).
+Note: I did not train or apply this classifier on the [German traffic signs dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset), since [Pavel Surmenok](https://github.com/surmenok) already built a very accurate [fast.ai classifier](https://github.com/surmenok/GTSRB) for this dataset (more details can be found on his [Medium post](https://towardsdatascience.com/resnet-for-traffic-sign-classification-with-pytorch-5883a97bbaa3)).

 ## Traffic Signs Classes
 Here is a visualization of the Belgian traffic signs classes: